lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 How to Launch
 -------------
-To open PCManFM in your current directory (in terminal), execute
+To open PCManFM-qt in your current directory (in terminal), execute

 .. code::